improve your back posture

 5. Take something up: Use a ladder rather than stretching.

-6. Gardening: Do some gentle stretching before and after your gardening activities.
+6. Gardening: Gently stretch before and after your gardening activities.
 Bend your knees or use a tool to remove weeds.
 Use tools with long handles to prevent excessive bending.

-1. Sitting: Make sure you can adjust your chair so that your lower back is well supported.
+1. Sitting: Adjust your chair to support your lower back.
 Keep your knees level with your hips.

-2. Arms: Make sure your elbows are not in front of your body line when using your computer’s keyboard and mouse.
+2. Arms: Ensure your elbows are not in front of your body line when using your computer’s keyboard and mouse.

-3. Breaks: Get out of your office on a regular basis to do some simple stretching exercises.
-Try taking a short walk at lunchtime.
+3. Breaks: Get out of your office regularly for simple stretching exercises.
+You can try taking a short walk at lunchtime.

 If you want a unique massage to relax or free yourself from your pain, discomfort, pain or suffering, isn’t it wise and sensible to turn to massage therapists who know what you are doing?
 Live?